In a rare action against Israel, US says extremist West Bank settlers will be barred from America

 “Both Israel and the Palestinian Authority have the responsibility to uphold stability in the West Bank,” Blinken said.
 “Instability in the West Bank both harms the Israeli and Palestinian people and threatens Israel’s national security interests.”

-Tuesday's move comes just a month after Israel was granted entry into the U.S. Visa Waiver Program, which allows its citizens visa-free entry into the U.S. Those targeted will not be eligible for the program, and those who hold current U.S. visas will have them revoked.
+Tuesday's move comes just a month after Israel was granted entry into the U.S. Visa Waiver Program, which allows its citizens visa-free entry into the U.S. Those targeted by the action will not be eligible for the program, and those who hold current U.S. visas will have them revoked.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.